Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **Taifa Period:**

-1009: Suleiman II overthrew another Umayyad using Castillians and Berbers to attack Cordoba and declared himself Caliph.
+1009: Suleiman II overthrew another Umayyad using Castilians and Berbers to attack Cordoba and declared himself Caliph.

 Muslim leaders started fighting each other and even paying Christian leaders to attack other Muslim leaders within the Peninsula.
 Christian states began flourishing and attacking, stealing land and territory from the Muslims.